 20. Pizza Pizza Pizza

 With a name so nice, they gave it thrice.
 Pizza Pizza Pizza is the place to go when you not only want a tantalizing slice of New York-styled pizza, but also a cheeky little cocktail.
 This retro-inspired hidden cocktail bar – out the back of a pizza shop – is sure to provide visitors with a great night out, I mean great drinks and delicious pizza, come on.
+Pizza Pizza Pizza is one of the funnest hidden bars Melbourne has to offer.

 Address: 16 Meyers Place, Melbourne VIC 3000